Determining the events surrounding the trauma and whether it was related to a neurologic or cardiac event is crucial to help guide management.

 Patients who are unable to comply with immobilisation for assessment and imaging should be reviewed early by a senior clinician who will consider the following:

-An electrocardiogram should be completed on all elderly trauma patients to identify any preexisting abnormalities or whether the trauma was related to a cardiac event.
+An electrocardiogram should be completed on all older trauma patients to identify any pre-existing abnormalities or whether the trauma was related to a cardiac event.
 Hypotension in the context of trauma may exacerbate the potential for cardiac / cerebral ischaemia - chest pain may in fact be an anterior infarct as opposed to related to the insult of injury.

-Due to a decreased respiratory reserve, it is vital to optimise the elderly patients’ oxygenation.
-Elderly patients are more prone to complications of hospitalisation such as pneumonia, so methods should be implemented early on in the course of treatment to improve oxygenation and ventilation.
+Due to a decreased respiratory reserve, it is vital to optimise oxygenation in this cohort of patients.
+Older patients are more prone to complications of hospitalisation such as hospital acquired pneumonia, so methods should be implemented early on in the course of treatment to improve oxygenation and ventilation.
 The goal of treatment should focus on maintaining adequate oxygenation levels while considering baseline function.
-Encouraging deep breathing and coughing to avoid atelactic regions and adequate pain control.
+Encouraging deep breathing and coughing to avoid regions of atelectasis and adequate pain control.

 Avoidance of hypovolaemia in trauma is a cornerstone of management.
-A balanced approach to fluid replacement is important, especially in establishing early treatment goals.17 Close monitoring and caution should be taken with the elderly patients with a history of CCF on diuretics.
+Close monitoring and caution should be taken with the elderly patients with a history of CCF on diuretics.

 Resuscitation goals: